asdofindia/asdofindia.github.io/content/now.md

 From April 3 to 12, 2026 I'm in Delhi.

-I live in Bangalore, almost in Indiranagar, although Swathi and I are looking to move (maybe within Indiranagar, maybe within Bangalore, maybe within Karnataka).
+I live in Bangalore, almost in Indiranagar, with Swathi.

 I've stopped working with others, and am focusing fully on [Action for Equity](https://actionforequity.in).
+Some of my focus in Action for Equity includes [PHCpedia](https://primaryhealthcare.in/), [Arogya Haadi podcast](https://www.youtube.com/@arogyahaadi) and the website itself.

 I've made a lot of commits on the following projects in the past month: